HighCapable/SweetDependency/docs/guide.md

     // Enable SweetDependency, set to false will disable all functions isEnable = true

+    // Whether to enable debug mode
+    // Not enabled by default,
+    // if enabled, detailed dependencies search information will be output during autowiring isDebug = false

     // SweetDependency configuration file name
     configFileName = "sweet-dependency-config.yaml"